 Working in Milford

 Milford is in the midst of an economic renaissance with an explosion of new businesses moving into town.
 Our business development significantly outpaces all other surrounding Connecticut towns and our commercial spaces have an impressive 96 percent occupancy rate.
 Last year we saw over $100 million in new construction, and over the past two years we’ve experienced a 26 percent increase in new business growth above and beyond what Milford has ever experienced.
 As a result of the influx of new businesses and the expansion of existing businesses, our Grand List swells, with the highest number of new business starts in over a decade (a 24% increase since 2008.)
-There was a 6.8% increase in new business starts from 2017-2018 alone.

 We continue to hold strong each year, significantly outpacing all surrounding municipalities.
 Out of 169 municipalities, Milford is ranked ninth in the State of Connecticut and first in New Haven County.
 This growth has allowed Milford to cut taxes for three consecutive years, furthering small business growth and helping household reductions.
 As we continue to reduce Milford’s mill rate, which at 27.71 mills, is already far less than any of our neighboring communities, businesses continue to invest in the community because of the low cost of doing business here.